-Although many buildings were destroyed during the Communist occupation, some of Ukraine’s stunning architecture was spared and serves as a testament to the city’s fierce tenacity.
+Although many buildings were destroyed during the first Communist occupation, some of Ukraine’s stunning architecture was spared and serves as a testament to the city’s fierce tenacity.

 1. St. Sophia Cathedral UNESCO Site

 Named after the great Hagia Sofia in Istanbul, St. Sophia, one of the city’s landmarks, was the first UNESCO World Heritage site in Ukraine.
-In addition to the stunning green and gold domed cathedral, the complex also includes a bell tower and the House of Metropolitan, an architectural monument from the 18th-century that’s now a museum.
+In addition to the stunning green and gold-domed cathedral, the complex also includes a bell tower and the House of Metropolitan, an architectural monument from the 18th-century that’s now a museum.

 Controversy has surrounded the church in modern times, with different religious factions laying claim to it.
 In 1995, a bloody riot around the funeral of Patriarch Volodymyr prevented his burial on the premises.
-As a consequence of this incident, the church no longer holds services, but offers the public a secular museum of Byzantine history and architecture.
+As a consequence of this incident, the church no longer holds services but offers the public a secular museum of Byzantine history and architecture.

-I found the interior of St. Sophia more fascinating and different than the other churches in Kiev, which are decked out in the finest gold leaf and stained glass.
+I found the interior of St. Sophia more fascinating and different than the other churches in Kyiv, which are decked out in the finest gold leaf and stained glass.
 By contrast, the interior of St. Sophia is unique in its simplicity.
 The medieval wooden arches retain their original frescoes and mosaics, all of which are in a state of restoration.
 Unfortunately, we weren’t permitted to take photos inside.

 2. Pechersk Lavra UNESCO Site